Search ImagingPixel for Images by Camera or Lens

 Olympus Pen FT, F.Zuiko Auto-S f/1.8 38mm

 The next best thing is to use a fast, prime lens, such as a 35mm F2 for night shots.
 These here were taken with the F.Zuiko 38mm F1.8.
-It might be possible to use an f/4 lens in areas that are brighter, but the idea of having a good depth of field control and expanded opportunities shooting at f/2.8, f/2, or even at f/1.8 is the way to go.
+It might be possible to use an f/4 lens in brighter areas, but the idea of having a good depth of field control and expanded opportunities shooting at f/2.8, f/2, or even at f/1.8 is the way to go.

 Malaysia's Online Marketplace for Vintage Film and Digital Cameras, Lenses,